 About Mariana

-Launching her career in the early days of design for social impact, Prieto has been at the pioneering forefront of design-led innovation for humanity, climate and conservation.
+Launching her career in the early days of design for social impact, Mariana has been at the forefront of design-led innovation for humanity, climate, and conservation.

 She started her career as an IDEO.org Global Fellow and has since led design and innovation teams in partnership with IDEO, IDEO.org, the Bill & Melinda Gates Foundation, WildAid, Who Gives a Crap, Polymath Ventures, and many others.

-Prieto was a founding member of The International Rescue Committee's innovation center, Airbel Impact Lab, where she led teams working on the Ebola crisis in West Africa and the redesign of refugee resettlement across the United States.
+Mariana was a founding member of the International Rescue Committee's innovation center, Airbel Impact Lab, where she led teams working on the Ebola crisis in West Africa and the redesign of refugee resettlement across the United States.

 Prior to joining Conservation International, she founded Design for Wildlife, a creative collective dedicated to pioneering human-centered design for wildlife conservation challenges.